Benefits of Choosing an Autism School

 4. Curriculum and Resources

-In a traditional school setting, students in each grade may be placed into different tiers based on ability, but learn the same material.
-The curriculum and related resources are not adjusted to address a child’s unique educational interests, strengths, and needs.
+Traditional schools often place students in each grade into various educational tiers based on their abilities, but the same material is taught, just at different paces.
+Curriculum and related resources are rarely, if ever, tweaked to address a given child’s unique educational interests, strengths, and requirements.

-With a variety of curriculum options, an autism school tailors classes to your child.
-Sarah Dooley guarantees that every aspect of your child’s day, from the academic instruction to craft time, involves personalized instruction that maximizes his success in and out of the school environment.
+An autism school, on the other hand, will tailor the curriculum your child is taught to suit him or her.
+Sarah Dooley guarantees that every aspect of your child’s day, from academic instruction to craft time to social interaction, will involve highly personalized instruction that maximizes his or her success in and out of the school environment.

 5. Behavioral Challenges

-A behavior plan, structured environment, and trained staff in an autism school address maladaptive behaviors and improve functional skills.
-Many also employ a certified behavior analyst to oversee your child’s behavior plan, address setbacks and encourage growth.
+At Sarah Dooley and other autism schools, children have a specific behavior plan, a daily routine within a structured environment, and care from trained staff to address behavioral challenges and, in the long run, improve functional skills.
+Many of these schools also employ at least one certified behavior analyst to oversee children’s behavior plans, address setbacks, and encourage growth.

 6. Speech Services